lorenblue/lively-audio-visualizer/README.md

 ## How to download

-1. Download this repo as .zip
+1. Download this repo and create a zip of its contents
-2. Drag and drop the downloaded file into lively
+2. Drag and drop the zip into lively

 ## Demonstration